 Now with injuries to Gerard Moreno and Mikel Oyarzabal, and a lack of playing time for Raul de Tomas, Iglesias is eyeing the opportunity to play in the World Cup in Qatar.

-But first he must help Spain in the Nations League as Spain lost the final last year to France.
+But first he must help Spain in the Nations League, as Spain lost last year’s final to France.

 Iglesias said he is trying not to think about the possibility of going to the World Cup, with Luis Enrique preparing to make his final decisions on the players he will make after those two Nations League matches.